International Financial Institution Advisory Commission

-The International Financial Institution Advisory Commission, also known as the Meltzer Commission — named for its chair, Professor Allan Meltzer — was established by the United States Congress in November 1998 "to recommend future US policy toward several multilateral institutions: the IMF, the World Bank Group, the regional development banks such as the Inter-American Development Bank, the Bank for International Settlements, and the WTO" as part of legislation authorizing $18 billion of U.S. funding for the International Monetary Fund (IMF).
+The International Financial Institution Advisory Commission, also known as the Meltzer Commission, named for its chair, Professor Allan Meltzer, was established by the United States Congress in November 1998 "to recommend future US policy toward several multilateral institutions: the International Monetary Fund, the World Bank Group, the regional development banks such as the Inter-American Development Bank, the Bank for International Settlements, and the WTO", as part of legislation authorizing $18 billion of U.S. funding for the IMF.
+The majority report recommended changes to the IMF and World Bank which were then criticized by a number of commentators inside and outside the U.S. The report's recommendations were not adopted by subsequent U.S. administrations of either party.

-Majority Report
+Majority report

 The Commission's majority report proposed changes to the operations of the International Monetary Fund and especially to those of the World Bank, which the majority recommended should withdraw from lending to so-called "middle income countries".
-Four (out of 5) Commission members nominated by the then-minority Congressional Democrats filed a dissent from the majority's recommendations (Bergsten, Huber, Levinson and Torres), though one of the four (Huber) both voted for the majority report and joined the dissent.
+Four out of the five Commission members nominated by the then-minority Congressional Democrats filed a dissent from the majority's recommendations (Fred Bergsten, Richard Huber, Jerome Levinson, and Esteban Torres), although one of the four (Huber) both voted for the majority report and joined the dissent.
 The official vote tally in favor was thus recorded as 8 to 3.